MetPX/sarracenia/docs/source/Tutorials/Install.rst

 This procedure installs only the python application (not the C one.)
 No man pages nor other documentation is installed either.

 PIP
 ~~~

-On Windows or linux distributions where system packages are not
+On Windows or Linux distributions where system packages are not
-available, or other special cases, such as if using python in virtual env, where
+available or other special cases, such as if using python in virtual env, where
 it is more practical to install the package using pip (python install package)
 from `<http://pypi.python.org/>`_.